-Global coronavirus cases top 20 million, doubling in 45 days
+Global coronavirus cases top 20M as Russia approves vaccine

-MITO, Japan (AP) — The number of coronavirus cases topped 20 million on Tuesday, more than half of them from the U.S., India and Brazil.
+ROME (AP) — The number of confirmed coronavirus cases worldwide topped 20 million, more than half of them from the United States, India and Brazil, as Russia on Tuesday became the first country to approve a vaccine against the virus.

-Health officials believe the actual number is much higher than that tally kept by Johns Hopkins University, given testing limitations and the fact that as many as 40% of those who are infected have no symptoms.
+Russian President Vladimir Putin said that one of his two adult daughters had already been inoculated with the cleared vaccine, which he described as effective.
+“She’s feeling well and has a high number of antibodies,” Putin said.

+Russia has reported more than 890,000 cases, the fourth-highest total in the world, according to a Johns Hopkins University tally that also showed total confirmed cases globally surpassing 20 million.

 It took six months or so to get to 10 million cases after the virus first appeared in central China late last year.
 It took just over six weeks for that number to double.